truedigital/frontend/README.md

   - `normalize` : Does exactly what it says on the tin.
 This contains all of the files needed to normalize the browser.
 The `_normalize.scss` in the base folder is the manifest file.
   - `susy` : Susy is our choice of grid structure, and here lays the files needed.

-- `elements` : These are generic elements that can be reused throughtout the project. (e.g. Buttons, forms, headings)
+- `elements` : These are generic elements that can be reused throughout the project. (e.g. Buttons, forms, headings)

 - `modules` : Starts empty, and is populated with project specific modules.